Street Trams in Littleborough

 The first horse drawn tram operated in Birkenhead in 1860 with steam trams operating from the 1880s.
 In 1885 Blackpool became the first tram operator in Britain to use electricity.
 The majority of tramways operated on a gauge of 4ft 8½ inches.
 An onerous requirement of tramway legislation was that tramway operators were responsible for the road surface both between the rails and 18 inches either side notwithstanding the fact that except with early horse tramways, trams did not wear out the road surface.

 In Rochdale, tramways were authorised by legislation in 1881 and 1882 with construction of the largely single track routes commencing in July 1882.
 Rochdale started with steam trams operating on Narrow Gauge tracks with a gauge of 3 ft 6 inches.
 The steam trams consisted of a fully enclosed steam engine which hauled a double-deck twin bogie passenger vehicle, many fitted with a roof with windscreen at either end; the roof providing weather protection as well as some protection from the smuts emitted by the steam engine.
 The first public steam tram operated by the Manchester, Bury, Rochdale and Oldham Steam Tramway Co Ltd left Rochdale left Rochdale for Littleborough on 7th May.1883.
 The normal service was 2 trams per hour in each direction.
+In 1884, the Littleborough Local Board discussed the difficulties arising from the trams terminating on Church Street, Littleborough, outside the Parish Church of the Holy Trinity and considered whether it would be better for them to continue to either Gale or Summit.
+Nothing happened but when electrified the electric trams did indeed operate to the Summit Inn.
 As allowed for in the legislation Rochdale finally took over from the Manchester, Bury, Rochdale and Oldham Steam Tramway Co Ltd in May 1905.
 The last Steam trams to Littleborough operated on 11th May 1905.

 The conversion from steam to electric was rapid and clearly involved numerous preparations to replace the old rails at 3 ft 6 inches gauge with tracks to the standard gauge of 4ft 8 ½ inches.
 The tracks were laid on a six inch concrete base topped off by Granite Setts for the street surface (which did not delineate the 18 inches either side (see earlier)).
 This remarkable achievement achieved by manpower during 1905 shames the time taken to convert the Rochdale to Oldham and Manchester railway line from heavy rail to Metrolink (2 years plus) some 100 years later.